jintonic/jintonic.github.io/learning/_posts/2020-02-11-automate-compilation-of-root-based-c++-program-with-makefile.md

 to compile `test.cc` to `test.exe`.

 #### Automatic Variables
 We typed `test.cc` and `test.exe` in the recipe of the rule above.
 But they are simply the prerequisite and the target of that rule.
 In principle, you have already told make all the information it needs.
 Indeed, make remembers them.
-You can use two automatic variables in your recipe to refer to them without defining them:
+You can use two automatic variables in your recipe to refer to them without defining the two variables (that's why they are called automatic ones):

 ```makefile
 test.exe: test.cc